-Renting a place comes with a lot of issues, and the first thing you need to lead a happy life in the rented property, is to have a good relationship with your landlord.
+Renting a place comes with a lot of issues, and the first thing you need to lead a happy life in the rented property is to have a good relationship with your landlord.
 However, this is a lot easier said than done.
 Here are the most common problems with landlords tenants encounter.

 Problems With Landlords: Money

 #1.
-Problems with security deposit
+Problems with the security deposit

 There are approved tenancy deposit protection schemes where every landlord has to put the deposit within 30 days after receiving it.